caracal-pipeline/caracal-docs/sphinx/manual/workers/prep/index.rst

   *bool*

-  Executes the data preparation step.
+  Execute the prep worker (i.e. the  data-preparation step).